mundorum-lab/datasci/modules/chat/README.md

 property | role
 ---------| --------
-`openAiApiKey` | `api key to access the openAI api` `relevantComponents` | `relevant components to generate the prompt`
+`id` | `unique identifier of the component,relative to the workflow, it let the component find itself in the workflow` `openAiApiKey` | `api key to access the openAI api` `relevantComponents` | `relevant components to generate the prompt`